 starts on Roman artifacts site

-which was checked for Roman artifacts is now the scene of building activity as a
+which was checked for Roman artifacts is now the scene of building activity after a

-homes developer starts work there.
+homes developer has started work there.
 It used to be the site of a thriving Nantwich

 about old property revealed